 This means that you would need to wager $120 to win $100 on Player B winning the tournament.

-Above we have posted the American odds for the US Open.
+Above, we have posted the American odds for the US Open.
 However, these are easy to convert to decimal odds or fractional odds with our odds converter tool.

 US Open Tennis Odds FAQs

-The 2022 US Open will be held from August 29 until September 11 at USTA Billie Jean King National Tennis Center in New York.
+The 2025 U.S. Open will be held at the USTA Billie Jean King National Tennis Center from August 24 to September 7.